Happy Hunting Grounds in the Arctic

 1. But Why?

 Species hunted at were the grey whale (Eschrichtius robustus) and the North Atlantic right whale (Balaene mysticetus).
 The latter is also known as the bowhead whale or, in the Dutch language, the noordkaper or groenlandse walvis.
 One whale yielded about 12,000 liters of train oil (Doedens & Mulder 2024).
 The right whale is thought to be the longest-living mammal on the planet, estimated to reach 200 years of age, but there are different theories on this.
-The right whale got its name because it was simply the ‘right’ whale to catch: it swam slowly, was relatively big and heavy, had a very thick layer of blubber, and, most importantly, it didn't sink to the sea floor after taking its last breath, due to all its body fat.
+The right whale got its name because it was simply the ‘right’ whale to catch: it swam slowly, was relatively big and heavy, had a very thick layer of blubber, and, most importantly, it did not sink to the sea floor after taking its last breath, due to all its body fat.
 Many other whale species sink when dead, and at that time, no ropes existed that were strong enough to haul such a dead weight from the blue depths.

 Now watch the Texas Chainsaw Massacre movies again.